LintaoAmons/easy-commands.nvim/README.md

 > There's a lot of TODOs inside the project.
 It would be great if you can help to remove some of them!

+- [ ] Record command execution times, let user find out the most uesd command so they can think about have a keybinding of those.
+- [ ] Command execution log, allow user to find out the command history and copy from the stdout and stderr
 - [x] Add types to commands and config
 - [x] ADd Dependencies warning when call command failed
 - [ ] Find way to add description and show description when user search command.
 (Telescope picker?)